An Application of the Theory of Viscosity Solutions to Higher Order Differential Equations: General Equations with a Zeroth-Order Term

 It follows that $\Delta^{-1}u\leq \Delta^{-1}\phi$.
 Moreover, since we have a local maximum at $x$, we have $Du(x)=D\phi(x)$ and $D^2u\leq D^2 \phi$.
 By our assumptions on $F$ we conclude that:

 whence we conclude that $u$ is a viscosity solution to the same problem.

 \end{proof} \begin{theorem}[Perron Method] Let $f$ and $g$ be respectively a viscosity subsolution and viscosity supersolution to our problem.
 Suppose that $f_\ast>-\infty$ and $g^\ast<\infty$.
-If $f\leq g$ and $F$ is degenerate elliptic and non-increasing in the $\Delta^{-1}w$ variable, then there exists a viscosity solution $u$ with $f\leq u \leq g$. \end{theorem} \begin{proof} Let
+If $f\leq g$ and $F$ satisfies the hypotheses placed on Equation (\ref{ZeroEqn}), then there exists a viscosity solution $u$ with $f\leq u \leq g$. \end{theorem} \begin{proof} Let

 This is a nonempty set by hypothesis.
 Thus, if we define

 and use our previous theorem, we get another subsolution $u$ satisfying $u\leq g$.
 Now we show that $u$ is a supersolution of the same problem.
 Pick a test function $\phi$ such that $u_\ast -\phi$ has a relative minimum at $x$ and such that $u_\ast-\phi>0$ on $\mathbb{R}^n-\{x\}$.
 Locally, we may also assume that on some small ball $B_r(x)$.
 Assume by contradiction that $u$ is not a supersolution, and in fact that